deployo/deployo.github.io/content/_index.md

       call_to_action: Select plan
       style: primary
 ---
 Deployo is a web based shell execution tool that allows you to execute over SSH with a button click.
-It is perfecly suited for personal projects, freelancers or small companies looking to speed up their remote tasks.
+It is perfectly suited for personal projects, freelancers or small companies looking to speed up their remote tasks.